tito-arch/ICBN-International/content/posts/transition-of-you-tube-boxing-to-cross-over-boxing.md

 image = ""

 +++
 Crossover boxing refers to instances where athletes from other sports have entered the boxing ring for a professional fight.
 This phenomenon has a long and storied history, dating back to the early days of modern boxing.
+After the intergration of athletes from other sports into You Tube boxing it had to transition to cross-over boxing.

 One of the most famous examples of a crossover athlete in boxing was James J. Corbett, a former champion heavyweight boxer who also had a successful stage career in vaudeville.
 More recently, in the late 20th and early 21st centuries, several high-profile crossover fights have taken place, featuring athletes such as former MMA star Tyron Woodley, former professional wrestler Bobby Fish, and former mixed martial arts champion Anderson Silva.